 These compliance standards exist to help consumers weed through the misleading and confusing advertising ratings that stereo manufacturers use.
 These offer clear ratings and defined specs to make comparison shopping even easier.

 If an amp features the CEA-2006 compliance, that means they aren’t employing any advertising gimmick and won’t misrepresent their power ratings.

 To produce the best sound, you need the right amount of power.
 That’s why it’s recommended to choose a 4 channel amp that features a minimum of 50W RMS per channel.
 If you like to go loud, then 75W RMS might work better for you.

 Class D Car Amps

-Chances are you’re going to notice Class D car amps while shopping, so it’s important to know what they are before you spend your money on them.
+Chances are you’re going to notice Class D car audio amplifier models while shopping, so it’s important to know what they are before you spend your money on them.
 This new line of technology is efficient, take up less space, produce less heat, require smaller power wires, and draw less power overall.

 One of the drawbacks to this style is a higher noise level.
 That’s why it’s essential to purchase the highest quality amp you can afford to get the filtering and circuitry needed to reduce this noise.